ruimin1231/Web-Scraping-with-HTML-CSS/README.md

 ## **Overview**

-This project consisted on a Python script to scrape text and images from various websites that talked about Mission to Mars.
-Then, I created a Flask web application with a rendered HTML template designed using Bootstrap to display all the data in a central location without having to gather it manually.
+various websites that talked about Mission to Mars.
+I created a Flask web application with a rendered HTML template designed using Bootstrap to display all the data in a central location without having to gather it manually.
 The data scraped and displayed was stored in a non-relational Mongo database.
-Additionally, I was able to connect the scraping script so that each time a button was clicked, the scraping occured once again, the database got updated, and new data was displayed.
-This button only works under the condition that these webpages don't change their HTML components I used for scraping.
-And lastly, by using Bootstrap's grid system I was able to create a responsive web app that could accomodate to any device people view it from.
+Additionally, I connected the scraping script so that each time a button was clicked, the scraping occurred once again, the database got updated, and new data was displayed.
+This button only works under the condition that these webpages don't change the HTML components I used for scraping.
+And lastly, by using Bootstrap's grid system I was able to create a responsive web app that could accommodate to any device people view it from.

 ## **Resources**
 ---